forum2k-smit/DSA-OPEN-SOURCE/CONTRIBUTING.md

+## How to Participate?

+- Go to https://hacktoberfest.digitalocean.com/ and register with github.
+- Share your details with us so that we can find you : https://forms.office.com/r/9Zywhm2S7X
+- Find your question and solve it.

 ## How to Contribute?

 **Step 1**: Go to Issues tab and search for the issue of your desire.
 If you find an issue intresting ask the maintainer to assign that issue to you.